MicrosoftDocs/azure-devops-docs/docs/report/dashboards/copy-dashboard.md

 Use **Copy Dashboard** to create a copy of a team or project dashboard.
 You can copy a dashboard to a different team, the same team, or a different project.
 This feature minimizes the work required to build similar dashboards from scratch.

 > [!NOTE]
-> The Copy Dashboard feature is currently in preview.
-To access the feature, you must enable the **Copy Dashboard Experience** feature.
+> The **Copy Dashboard** feature is currently in preview.
+To access the feature, you must enable the **Copy Dashboard Experience**.
 To learn how, see [Manage or enable features](../../project/navigation/preview-features.md).

-To add a team, see [Add a team](../../organizations/settings/add-teams.md).
+To add a team or project, see [Add a team](../../organizations/settings/add-teams.md) or [Create a project](../../organizations/projects/create-project.md)

 <a id="permissions">  </a>